apereo/cas/docs/cas-server-documentation/developer/Contributor-Guidelines.md

 much as needed to remove pain and improve.

 <div class="alert alert-success">
-  <strong>Port Forward</strong><br/>Remember that changes applied to previous branches that target CAS versions in
-maintenance mode <b>MUST</b> be ported forward to the master branch as well, via a separate pull request.
+:sunny: <strong>Port Forward</strong><br/>Remember that changes applied to previous branches that target CAS versions in maintenance mode <b>MUST</b> be ported forward to the master branch as well, via a separate pull request.
 </div>